 Additionally, some plans may have a waiting period before you can use their benefits.
 These waiting periods can be anywhere between a few months and a full year.
 So, if you enroll in a plan solely so that you can get Invisalign, be conscious of any potential waiting periods, or you might have to hold off on your treatment for a few months.

 How to Get Orthodontic Benefits

-Other Ways to Manage Orthodontic Costs
+Other Ways to Save on Orthodontic Treatment